gscano/buffer_handle/README.md

 #### Structure layout

 Similarly to functions, the functor is defined by configuration and functor template parameters.
 The function `handle` is templated on the action and function argument types.
-It is a plus if template argument deduction could be possible so that a calling function may only pass the action parameter.

 ```cpp
 template<config Config, ...>